Skip to content

 Towel Stretch

 Sit on the floor with your legs stretched out.
 Place a towel around the bottom of your foot and gently pull towards you, keeping your knee straight.
 This is great for keeping your calf muscles flexible.
+Flexible calves can make walking smoother and reduce compensatory movements.

 Woman Picking up rocks